 Your goal in researching the local competition is to better understand comparable listings in your local area to determine the optimal amount you’re able to charge for your place.

-To begin, draw a simple monthly table like the one on the following page (or click here to download one):
+To begin, draw a simple monthly table like the one below (or click here to download it):

 The next thing you’ll want to do is step into the shoes of a guest that’s looking to find a place on Airbnb just like yours.